 10. Anything is better than nothing.

-Realistically, squeezing in even thirty minutes of exercise each day is close to impossible for many.
-Remembering that fitness is accomplished in little efforts — the ten minutes before your morning shower, or the sliver of time before bed, will help you achieve those health and fitness goals.
-Websites like FitnessBlender have tons of quick exercise videos for all levels, so you can stay active within any time constraints.
+Realistically, squeezing in even 30 minutes of exercise each day is close to impossible for many.
+Remembering that fitness is accomplished in little efforts—the 10 minutes before your morning shower, or the sliver of time before bed, will help you achieve those health and fitness goals.
+FitnessBlender has tons of quick exercise videos for all levels, so you can stay active within any time constraints.

 11. Start off every day with intention.

 Try setting a reminder on your phone when you wake up to keep your health and wellness in mind throughout the day.
 Being mindful about your intentions means that you’ll be less likely to give in to small temptations that add up in the long run.

 RELATED: The best apps to help with mental health management